Get the Video Course

 “Hi—I'm looking for a divorce support group for men.
 Is this group facilitated or peer-led?
 What’s the format, and are new members welcome?
 Any guidelines around confidentiality and respectful discussion?”

-How to get value from your first meeting (without oversharing)
+How to get value from your first meeting

 Most men make one of two mistakes: